pentandra/proposals/scholarly-commoning-prototype/index.md

 thanks to the discussion on decision trees that came out of the San Diego workshop._

+Decision trees are action-based, describing patterns of behavior, not patterns of logic.

 * the process trees would be a scholarly output of their own (WP3)
 * each workflow would be exposed as a community best practice for a specific situation
 * and also as the actual 'what happened' for a researcher